airspot-dev/krules/doc/new-docs/README.md

 To run KRules, you need to have a working [Python](https://python.org) environment.
 We support versions from `Python 3.8.x`.

 You will also need `pip` to install all the required packages.

+You also need [Docker](https://docs.docker.com/get-started) to build images with KRules, and [`kubectl`](https://kubernetes.io/docs/setup) to interact with the Kubernetes cluster you are going to deploy.

 ### Preferred IDE